Boy Sablan

-Rodil "Boy" Sablan is a Filipino coach.
+Rodil "Boy" Sablan is a Filipino former professional basketball coach.

 Career

 A UST alumnus, Sablan started his career at UST Growling Tigers as an assistant coach for player academics under his former college teammate Pido Jarencio.
 He also became an assistant coach under Leo Isaac.

 He became the head coach of UST in 2016.
 But due to two seasons of dismal performances, he was later replaced by Aldin Ayo.
 In the middle of Sablan's tenure as head coach, some Wikipedians replaced Sablan's name into Boy Sablay (sablay means fail in Tagalog) in the UST Growling Tigers basketball page.